TechWatching/techwatching.dev/input/posts/sqlclient-active-directory-authent.md

 using (var sqlConnection = new SqlConnection(connectionString));
 await connection.OpenAsync();
 ```
-In that case the connection string is a secret we must secure and not just by putting it in some configuration location everyone can have access to, but by storing it in a secured place like `Azure Key Vault`.
+In that case, the connection string is a secret we must secure and not just by putting it in some configuration location everyone can have access to, but by storing it in a secured place like `Azure Key Vault`.

-However, even if you secure it appropriately, using a connection string with username/password in it has some disadvantages:
+However, even if you secure it appropriately, using a connection string with a username/password in it has some disadvantages:
 - you need to handle who has access to it (so who has access to the key vault)
 - every application or every developer could potentially use the same connection string so auditing is not very convenient (for instance identifying in the database logs which user has run a specific transaction)
-- you only control who has access to the connection string in the key vault, not what people do with it (share it by email, store it on their local computer, ...) so not who can really access the database
+- you only control who has access to the connection string in the key vault, not what people do with it (share it by email, store it on their local computer, ...) so not who can access the database
-- you need to handle the rotation of the secret, in other words change the username/password regularly (because you can really revoke the access to someone to the database, if he had access to the connection string at some point in time it is not a secret for him anymore)
+- you need to handle the rotation of the secret, in other words, change the username/password regularly (because you can revoke the access to someone to the database, if he had access to the connection string at some point in time it is not a secret for him anymore)

 For all these reasons, using a secret connection string to connect to an Azure SQL Database is not the right approach.